‘The Bachelorette’ 2019 Spoilers: Reality Steve Teases New Tidbits About Hannah Brown’s Season

 “The show has never seemed to care in the past about who got eliminated at final four hopping back on social media.
 Apparently, for whatever reason this season they do, because I’ve heard that they flew the final four guy to Greece just to hide him.”

-As Reality Steve’s spoilers detail, this seems like a rather extreme move to make, as production could have just kept that guy hidden away in a hotel in Los Angeles.
-Instead, it sounds as if they flew him to Greece and will keep him, and the next guy eliminated, hidden away there until after Hannah’s final rose ceremony.
+As Reality Steve’s spoilers detail, this seems like a rather extreme move to make, as production could have just kept that suitor hidden away in a hotel in Los Angeles.
+Instead, it sounds as if they flew him to Greece and will keep him — and the next contestant eliminated — hidden away there until after Hannah’s final rose ceremony.

 Reality Steve also explained that he has heard a lot of juicy stuff about this season, but he has not been able to fully vet much of what he has heard.
-There seems to be a lot of chaos going on behind the scenes, but the gossip guru is holding off on detailing what he’s heard as full-fledged Bachelorette spoilers because he doesn’t have answers to questions he knows will be asked.
+There seems to be a lot of chaos going on behind the scenes, but the gossip guru is holding off on detailing what he’s heard as full-fledged Bachelorette spoilers, because he doesn’t have answers to questions that he knows will be asked.

-In addition to Luke still being in the run for Hannah’s final rose, it is known that Tyler Cameron, Jed Wyatt, and Peter Weber got hometown dates.
+In addition to Luke still being in the run for Hannah’s final rose, it is claimed that Tyler Cameron, Jed Wyatt, and Peter Weber got hometown dates.
 Which one was eliminated after that?
-Reality Steve’s spoilers detail that he’s pretty certain that Tyler got an overnight date too, and he thought that Peter was likely to be eliminated after hometowns.
+Reality Steve’s spoilers detail that he’s pretty certain that Tyler got an overnight date, too, and he thought that Peter was likely to be eliminated after hometowns.

-Filming in Greece should wrap up on Friday or Saturday this week, according to Reality Steve’s anticipated timeline.
-Usually, the final couple spends a few days together hidden away somewhere exotic before returning home, but Brown won’t have much time with her chosen man this time around as she’ll surely be back in the United States and doing media for Monday’s premiere.
+Filming in Greece should wrap up on Friday or Saturday this week, according to Reality Steve’s anticipated time-line.
+Usually, the final couple spends a few days together — hidden away somewhere exotic — before returning home.
+However, Brown won’t have much time with her chosen man this time around, as she’ll surely be back in the United States, doing media for Monday’s premiere.

 She looks happy to me… U be the judge. #TheBachelorette pic.twitter.com/tE8Tl70sIO